rstudio/concept-maps/README.md

     and allow learners to check that they have constructed the right mental model.

 -   **What about translations?**
+    We hope eventually to be able to store translated text in the `.drawio` files.
+    For now,
-    Please copy an existing diagram and save it in the appropriate language directory (e.g., `af/topic.drawio` for concept maps in Afar).
+    please copy an existing diagram and save it in the appropriate language directory (e.g., `af/topic.drawio` for concept maps in Afar).

 -   **Why SVG?**